Lakshya74/Lakshya74/README.md

 ## About Me

-Hi there! 👋 I'm Lakshya Kapur, a passionate software developer with experience in designing and developing applications.
-I specialize in C++, Java, Python, and SQL, and I'm always eager to take on new challenges and expand my knowledge in the field of computer science.
+Hi there! 👋 I'm Lakshya Kapur, passionate about digital marketing and marketing automation.
+I enjoy exploring tools and workflows that improve performance and productivity.
+I also have experience working with Python and SQL to support data-driven marketing initiatives.

 ## Skills